Learn about entitlements for both offers and subscriptions.*

 Within Presentation Manager, the term rules is used to group together three related features: deals, offers, and plans.
 Entitlements work alongside these rules, but in the background, so you won't see them in the app.
 They exist only as APIs.

-Note: Deals and offers are usually set up by the back-end team on a per-project basis and automatically applied to assets during ingestion.
+Note: Deals and offers are usually set up by the back-end team on a per-project basis and are automatically applied to assets during ingestion.

 What are entitlements?